First Iraqi–Kurdish War: Warfare

 In November 1963, after considerable infighting amongst the civilian and military wings of the Ba'athists, they were ousted by Abdul Salam Arif in a coup.
 Then, after another failed offensive on Kurds, Arif declared a ceasefire in February 1964, which provoked a split among Kurdish urban radicals on one hand and Peshmerga forces, led by Barzani on the other.
 Barzani agreed to the ceasefire and fired the radicals from the party.
-Following the unexpected death of Arif, whereupon he was replaced by his brother, Abdul Rahman Arif, the Iraqi government launched a last-ditch effort to defeat the Kurds.
-This campaign failed in May 1966, when Barzani forces thoroughly defeated the Iraqi Army at the Battle of Mount Handrin, near Rawanduz.
-At this battle, it was said that the Kurds slaughtered an entire Iraqi brigade.
-Recognizing the futility of continuing this campaign, Rahamn Arif announced a 12-point peace program in June 1966, which was not implemented due to the overthrow of Abdul Rahman Arif in a 1968 coup by the Baath Party.
+Following the unexpected death of Arif, whereupon he was replaced by his brother, Abdul Rahman Arif, the Iraqi government launched a last-ditch effort to defeat the Kurds. which was not implemented due to the overthrow of Abdul Rahman Arif in a 1968 coup by the Baath Party.

 The Ba'ath government restarted a campaign to end the Kurdish insurrection, which stalled in 1969.
-This can be partly attributed to the internal power struggle in Baghdad and also tensions with Iran.
+This can be partly attributed to the Shah of Iran supplying the Kurds with weapons and ammunition.
+With Iranian help the Kurds decisively defeated the Iraqi advance.

+The internal power struggle in Baghdad also greatly hindered Iraqi progress.
 Moreover, the Soviet Union pressured the Iraqis to come to terms with Barzani.